Locuscope

 Discover what energies are influencing this place this week

-Iwate steps into the week like a Sagittarius on a caffeine high.
+Iwate steps into the week like a Sagittarius on a mission.
+Big mood.
 Big energy.
-Bigger attitude.
-This place is ready to run wild.
+Zero hesitation.
+This place is basically grabbing its metaphorical backpack and saying Let’s go.
+Adventure time.

 Previous Vibes